mpatricia22/SummitFit/README.md

 Summitfit is a gym website focused to audience located in ireland, Dublin and Cork city.
 This website has been built with the aim to keep users informed about us, our services, pricing and offering an easy way for users to join our club.

+It includes a variety of features including internal/external links, images, custom fonts, embedded maps, consistent and detailed page styling, and support for mobile, tablet, and desktop devices.

 Summitfit was born in 2022!
 Dublin opened in january,2022, followed by the first location outside dublin, and in Cork city in may 2022!
 Summitfit is the first commercial gym to have a heated chamber.
 The heated chamber is now available in dublin & cork too.

 At summitfit we're here to provide a unique environment in which anyone can be comfortable.
 A diverse, judgement free zone® where a lasting, active lifestyle can be built.